Develop:Brighton is a conference, expo and networking event for absolutely everyone involved in developing games.

 There are various ways you can make the most of a visit to Develop:Brighton - you can register for an Expo pass and attend all the informal networking events, you can sign up for Meet@Develop and pre-arrange meetings with developers or for maximum exposure why not take a booth in the Expo or look into our sponsorship opportunities?

 In order to teach your students about game development and the industry, you need to be up-to-date on all the lastest trends and technology, as well as picking up tips, advice and case studies to share with them.
 If you're a lecturer in a specific discipline then the conference tracks mean you can choose sessions most relavant to your fields - tracks include art, audio, business, coding, design and discoverability.

 With over 2,000 game devs all in one place it's also a great place to make contacts and stay close to the industry, which should prove very useful when looking to place students on internships and work experience, or looking for industry mentors or guest lecturers.

 We offer academics a reduced rate on all our conference passes.

 If you're studying game development then you won't want to miss Develop:Brighton.
 It's the perfect opportunity to immerse yourself in the industry you're looking to join, make useful contacts and talk to developers about their work - they're a friendly bunch so I'm sure they'll be more than happy to share their exeriences and give you advice.

-We're offering a special reduced rate on all our conference passes for students this year - find out more
+We offer a special reduced rate on all our conference passes for students.

 Or if you can't stretch to a conference pass, the Indie Bootcamp sessions in the Expo are FREE!